mmolari/nanopore-basecalling/README.md

 - `--parameterFile` is used to specify the parameter file, from which some options for the basecalling are parsed.
 See below for the format of this file.
 - if `--setWatcher true` is specified then new basecalling jobs are dispatched live as new `fast5` files get uploaded in the input directory.
 See below for details.
 - if the option `--gpu true` is specified then basecalling is performed on gpu.
 Otherwise the cpu version of guppy is used.

+For convenience the `run.sh` bash script is provided to launch a standard run with watcher activated.
+It takes as only argument the data folder in which the `raw` and `basecalled` subfolder are located.
+It can be modified by the user according to the desired pipeline parameters.

 ## Parameter file and guppy parameters